 Back to the blogger.com.
 It is a decent platform and a lot have been improved especially on the backend, but this wysiwyg editor is just killing me.
 I feel like it is poluting my text rather than transforming it to html.
 I would even add here proper html as it tends to wrap everything in to divs/spans with no reason.
 Having worked with markdown, this thing looks like an overkill.
 You can always write simple html but then your writting stops being a writting and becomes something else.

 I tried to ignore that, which is not so easy.
 Having your articles in simple text files is really concice and can be transfered wherever you want.
 Still as I tend to forget stuff, having everything in one place as an "article repository" (blogger in this case) was really handy.
 Having that in mind I tried to just write my stuff in simple html to keep everything clean.
 After all I do not write that often.
 So the authoring part worked pretty ok.

-Back to the “article repository”.
-I felt ok with blogger hosting my articles up too the point that git made it’s debut in to my life.
-Combine that with github and/or bitbucket which both provide a service for git and some how this centralized article repository I had, stoped being an advantage.
-In fact the decentralized started to be more natural to what I had.
+Back to the "article repository".
+I felt ok with blogger hosting my articles up to the point that git made it's debut in to my life.
+Combine that with github and/or bitbucket which both provide a service for git and some how this centralized article repository I had before, stoped being an advantage.
+In fact the decentralized one started to be more natural to what I had.
 On top of that you get versioning for free!

 In fact the whole site is a simple git repository that I can clone, edit and push anytime, anywhere.
 I have local preview and the deploy is a